 Setting up Vagrant

-In this case we are going to use a project called Varying Vagrant Vagrants (VVV) which is a popular vagrant configuration specifically designed for WordPress development.
+In this case, we are going to use an open source project called Varying Vagrant Vagrants (VVV) which is a popular Vagrant configuration specifically designed for WordPress development.
 Before we begin, you will need both VirtualBox and Vagrant installed on your machine.
 VVV also recommends you install the vagrant-hostsupdater plugin which automatically updates your

-Now that we have all the prerequisites installed let’s clone the VVV repo:
+Now that we have all the prerequisites installed let’s clone the VVV repo to a local directory:

 Then we simply need to